-With the ski resorts and tubing parks open for business, it sure looks and feels a lot like winter.
+With the ski resorts and tubing parks open for business, winter is in full swing.
 Since we know the cold, dark days of winter can be challenging with kids, we’ve put together 50 winter activities to keep you and your crew from going stir-crazy.
 Psst…if you’re lucky, by the time you’re finished with this winter bucket list, spring will be knocking on the door.
-Scroll down and start making plans!
+Scroll down and start making plans now!

 2. The Pacific Science Center is the best place to learn about weather.
 Take a trip on a stormy day and discover how Mother Nature works.

 4. Jump, hop, climb, swing and burn off the winter stir-crazies at Flying Circus Extreme Air Sports—Seattle’s awesome indoor sports park that also boasts awesome birthday party packages.

 4. Take your Minecraft-loving crew to MoPOP to celebrate the game’s 10th anniversary through immersive activities, photo ops, arcade play and so much more!